OMNIA, ESPOO ADULT EDUCATION CENTRE

 • Kaikukortti can also be used to attend family courses together with a child.

-• If a student fails to attend the course he/she enrolled in, it is counted as the one free course.
+• If a student fails to attend the course they enrolled in, it is counted as the one free course.

 • Courses not eligible for the Kaikukortti card discount: